-Determining a quantitative risk of health effects to Libby community members from exposure to LA is difficult for two reasons: first, significant uncertainties and conflicts in the methods used to analyze asbestos exist, and second, the exact level of health concern for different sizes and types of asbestos remains controversial due to limitations in toxicological information currently available.
-Analytical techniques and toxicology issues specifically related to the LA from the Libby vermiculite mine are areas deserving substantial further research.
+Determining a quantitative risk of health effects to Libby community members from exposure to Libby asbestos is difficult for several reasons.
+First, significant uncertainties and conflicts in the methods used to analyze asbestos exist.
+Also, the exact level of health concern for different sizes and types of asbestos remains controversial due to limitations in toxicological information currently available.
+Analytical techniques and toxicology issues specifically related to the Libby asbestos from the Libby vermiculite mine are areas deserving substantial further research.
+It has been reported to ATSDR that McDonald et al. have quantified risks from very low-level exposures to Libby asbestos based on worker cohort studies (personal communication, Bruce Case, McGill University, February 2003).
+At the time of the writing of this report, this study was unpublished and not available for review (personal communication, J. Corbett McDonald, (UK)